-You may not know this yet, but your Amazon account’s entire purchasing history is recorded, and all activity is likewise tracked on the retail giant’s site.
-While this is great for reviewing past orders and checking receipts, there may be times when you want to hide purchased items.
+You may not know this yet, but Amazon keeps a record of your purchasing history.
+Sure, this is great for reviewing past orders and checking receipts.
+But there may be times when you want to hide purchased items.

 This might pose a problem for homes where all family members share a single Amazon account.
 Hiding your history can be necessary for a variety of reasons.
 It could be personal or downright weird.
 Tap or click for the weirdest things you didn’t know you could buy on Amazon.